Tuesday, June 6, 2023

-The purpose of Primary Care Education Consortium (PCEC) is to create, develop and implement practical, evidence-based educational interventions to the primary care community on optimal disease management strategies to enhance patient care outcomes.
-All PCEC developed CME activities adhere to ACCME’s definition of CME: to maintain, develop, or increase the knowledge, skills, and professional performance and relationships that a physician uses to provide services for patients, the public, or the profession.
-Several primary care associations collaborate with the Consortium in an effort to provide CME activities to physicians.
+The purpose of Primary Care Education Consortium (PCEC) is to create, develop and implement practical, evidence-based educational interventions for the primary care community on optimal disease management strategies that will enhance patient health outcomes and improvement of healthcare teamwork.
+All PCEC activities are focused on maintaining, developing, or increasing knowledge, skills, and professional performance and relationships that a healthcare professional uses to provide services for patients, the public, or the profession, including other specialists.
+PCEC was designed by primary care, with input from primary care, for primary care.

 Content Areas

-Content for all activities is designed to address the educational gaps identified in the needs assessment.
-Content is typically in the form of reviews and/or updates to clinical medicine on the therapeutic areas most commonly treated by primary care physicians.
-All content includes evidence-based clinical recommendations as well as desirable physician attributes, which are usually noted in an activity’s learning objectives.
-The intent of the learning objectives and content is to improve physicians’ knowledge, competence and/or performance as defined in the needs assessment.
-All PCEC developed content adheres to ACCME’s definition of appropriate CME content: knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of health care to the public.
+Content for all activities is designed to address the educational and practice gaps identified in the needs assessment.
+Content is typically in the form of reviews and/or updates to clinical medicine on the therapeutic areas most commonly treated by primary care clinicians.
+All content includes evidence-based clinical recommendations as well as desirable attributes, which are usually noted in an activity's learning objectives.
+Crucial to the development of content is consideration of guidelines, consensus statements, and registries.
+The intent of the learning objectives and content is to close the gaps identified in the needs assessment by improving knowledge, competence and/or performance.
+All activities developed by PCEC adhere to ACCME's definition of appropriate CME content: knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of health care to the public.

 Target Audience

-PCEC provides educational activities for a national audience of primary care physicians with clinical responsibilities, including family physicians, internal medicine physicians, osteopathic physicians and general practitioners.
-PCEC also recognizes that other allied medical professionals are also involved in providing treatment to patients in the primary care setting and as such, nurse practitioners, physician assistants and registered pharmacists constitute a secondary audience.
+PCEC provides educational activities for a national audience of healthcare professionals, including family physicians, internal medicine physicians, osteopathic physicians, and general practitioners, nurse practitioners and physician associates/physician assistants.
+PCEC recognizes that other allied medical professionals are also involved in the multidisciplinary management of patients that is often provided in the primary care setting and, as such, nurses, dieticians, and registered pharmacists are also part of the core target audience.

 Types of Activities

-PCEC provides a range of activities that include: live symposia, Internet-based enduring materials, consensus roundtable publications, print CME and journal-based CME in peer-reviewed and indexed journals.
-The activity format is determined based on the type of educational gap revealed in the needs assessment (i.e. knowledge, competence and/or performance gap) and all activities include adult learning principles.
+PCEC provides a range of activities that include live symposia, live virtual presentations, internet-based enduring materials, print CME and journal-based CME in peer-reviewed and indexed journals.
+The activity format is determined based on the type of educational gap revealed in the needs assessment (i.e. knowledge, competence and/or performance gap) and all activities are designed based upon adult learning principles).

 Expected Results